 Rather than maintaining a time-consuming process with annual performance reviews, consider more current check-ins and goal-setting processes.
 Through an annual process, the files and comments are often put away, never to be seen again.

 You must look to use a performance management process that promotes regular interaction and reflection.
 Through this, you can ensure that any comments made are performed.
-This also encourages the development of individuals.
+This also encourages employee development.

 Feedback is essential to the growth of any individual, team or organization.
 Without feedback, we often miss important learning opportunities that prevent us from making the same mistakes.